The Internet with Privacy Policies: Measuring The Web Upon Consent: design and testing

 During each visit, \TOOL stores metadata regarding the whole process in a JSON log file.
 It includes details on all HTTP transactions and installed cookies.
 Moreover, it optionally takes screenshots of the webpage during the various phases to allow manual verification.

 \TOOL is highly customizable and offers the user various features.
 It lets the user customize the declared \texttt{User-Agent} and browser language (in the \texttt{Accept-Language} headers).
-Important to our analysis, it runs a: \begin{itemize} \item \emph{Warm-up visit}: to populate the browser cache. \item \BEFORE: to collect statistics on the webpage before accepting the privacy policy, as a Naive Crawler would do. \item \AFTER: to collect statistics on the webpage as it appears after accepting the privacy policy (if an Accept-button is found). \item \INTERNAL: to a number of webpages of the same website, randomly choosing among the internal links.
-This step runs regardless of the presence of the \emph{Accept-button}. \end{itemize}
+Important to our analysis, it can be configured to run a: \begin{itemize} \item \emph{Warm-up visit}: to populate the browser cache. \item \BEFORE: to collect statistics on the webpage before accepting the privacy policy, as a Naive Crawler would do. \item \AFTER: to collect statistics on the webpage as it appears after accepting the privacy policy (if an \emph{Accept-button} is found). \item \INTERNAL: to a number of webpages of the same website, randomly choosing among the internal links.\footnote{We define internal links as those having the same Fully Qualified Domain Name as the visited website.} We visit internal pages both if \TOOL finds the \emph{Accept-button} and if it does not. \end{itemize}

-Among metadata \TOOL collects, we record the Page Load Time, or \emph{OnLoad} time, on all visits.
-It allows us to compare the performance with and without privacy acceptance.
-The \emph{OnLoad} time is a performance index often used as a proxy for Quality of Experience measurements~\cite{da2018narrowing}.
-We leave the measurements of more sophisticated QoE-related metrics such as the SpeedIndex~\cite{speedindex} as future work.
-Moreover, we neglect metrics that are not affected by the presence of a Privacy Banner, such as the Time-to-first-byte (TTFB).
-To avoid suffering the bias of the \AFTER that can only occur with a warm browser cache, we run a preliminary \emph{Warm-up visit}, then we perform another \BEFORE and take performance measurement only on the latter.
-This lets us fairly compare the \emph{OnLoad} on the two visits with hot cache in both cases.
-Alternatively, \TOOL can erase the HTTP cache and clean the socket pool upon each visit to measure webpage performance with a cold cache.
+For each page visit, \TOOL collect several metadata.
+Considering QoE metrics, here we focus on the Page Load Time, or \emph{OnLoad} time~\cite{da2018narrowing}.
+It allows us to compare the webpage rendering performance with and without privacy policy acceptance.
+It is simpler and faster to compute than the SpeedIndex~\cite{speedindex}, allowing large scale measurements.
+Notice that we neglect metrics that are not affected by the presence of a Consent Banner, such as the Time-to-first-byte (TTFB).

+Notice that the \AFTER visit can only occur with a warm browser cache in real cases since the browser would have first to complete the \BEFORE visit.
+To fairly compare a \BEFORE and \AFTER, in our experiments we run a preliminary \emph{Warm-up visit} before the \BEFORE to fill the browser cache.
+This lets us appreciate the eventual extra time to load additional components and fairly compare the \emph{OnLoad} on the two visits with the hot cache.
+Alternatively, \TOOL can erase the HTTP cache and clean the socket pool upon each visit to compare webpage performance with a cold cache.